Autophagy Fasting | Start | Stop | Induce | Methods | Diet | Benefits

 With this in mind, a keto diet in rats induced autophagy and protected their brains from possible seizures (Wang et al. 20188).

 In motion-related autophagy, lifelong exercise induces the most remarkable effects.

-Accordingly, one study shows that people who have played soccer throughout their lives have far more autophagy markers based on gene activity than people of the same age who have not exercised regularly throughout their lives (Mancini et al. 20199).
+Accordingly, one study shows that people who have played soccer have far more autophagy markers based on gene activity than people of the same age who have not exercised regularly throughout their lives (Mancini et al. 20199).

-Also, scientists could detect autophagy in the liver, muscles, pancreas, and adipose tissue in mice that they regularly trained on the treadmill (He et al. 201210).
+Also, scientists could detect autophagy in the liver, muscles, pancreas, and adipose tissue in mice regularly trained on the treadmill (He et al. 201210).

-According to studies, exercise intensity is more decisive for autophagy in muscles than a fasted-state (Schwalm et al. 201511).
+According to studies, exercise intensity is more decisive for muscle autophagy than a fasted state (Schwalm et al. 201511).